cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Output:
 - envelope, the client's `Envelope` structure.
 - client_public_key, the client's AKE public key.
-- masking_key, a key used by the server to encrypt the envelope during login.
+- masking_key, a key used by the server with the sole purpose of defending against client enumeration attacks.
 - export_key, an additional client key.

 Steps: